deborahodunlami/Portfolio-Projects/AirBnB Listing Analysis/README.md

 -	Strong positive correlations exist between various review scores, suggesting that high ratings in one aspect often correlate with high ratings in other aspects.

 **Impact of 2015 Regulations**
--	New Hosts: The growth rate of new hosts slowed down slightly after 2015, suggesting that the regulations introduced some barriers for new hosts.
+**-	New Hosts:** The growth rate of new hosts slowed down slightly after 2015, suggesting that the regulations introduced some barriers for new hosts.
--	Average Price: There was a noticeable dip in average prices around 2015, indicating that the regulations might have temporarily stabilized or reduced prices.
+**-	Average Price:** There was a noticeable dip in average prices around 2015, indicating that the regulations might have temporarily stabilized or reduced prices.
 # Detailed Insights:
 **Neighborhood Price Analysis**
 &nbsp;&nbsp;&nbsp;&nbsp; A table was created to show the mean price by neighborhood, sorted from low to high.
 This revealed significant price variations across different neighborhoods.